dbroeglin/NetScaler/TESTING.md

 1. NetScaler should start and after a few seconds you will see the CLI setup wizard.
 Enter the IP address you will use to communicate with NetScaler, netmask and default gateway (ensure the proper VMWare network is configured for the VM).
-1. After a few seconds, check that you have access:
-        Connect-NetScaler -Hostname <insert IP address here> -Credential (Get-Credential -UserName nsroot) Get-NSIPResource

 ### Hyper-V